 A few of them worked in a classroom, most of them didn’t.
 But they each showed me new ways of looking, seeing, working, and being.
 And that’s why those special teachers are my greatest heroes.

-My Companion doesn’t talk of heroes.
+My British friend doesn’t talk of heroes.
 They frown on that kind of exuberant language in England.
 Instead, the Brits nod approvingly and say things like “jolly good.”

-But over the years, Companion has spoken softly of his college art professor in tones that suggest great fondness and admiration.
+But over the years, my friend has spoken softly of his college art professor in tones that suggest great fondness and admiration.

 It was many, many years ago now.
 Arthur Bell Foster was already an old man.
 He was a landscape painter whose medium was watercolor and whose subject was the breathtaking, yet sometimes monotone, grandeur of Engand’s Lake District.